-Eisenmenger syndrome progresses over time as a result of the effects of high blood pressure in the lungs.
-This high blood pressure, or pulmonary hypertension, occurs because of congenital heart defects that cause blood flow from the left side of the heart to the right side of the heart (left-to-right shunt).
+Eisenmenger syndrome develops over time as a result of the effects of high blood pressure in the lungs.
+This high blood pressure, or pulmonary hypertension, occurs because of congenital heart defects that cause blood to flow from the left side of the heart to the right side of the heart (left-to-right shunt).
 Congenital heart defects of this type include:

 Patent ductus arteriosus (PDA).
 A connection between the aorta and the pulmonary artery that allows oxygen-rich (red) blood that should go to the body to recirculate through the lungs.

 Atrial septal defect (ASD).
 An opening in the atrial septum, or dividing wall between the two upper chambers of the heart known as the right and left atria.

 Ventricular septal defect (VSD).
 An opening in the ventricular septum, or dividing wall between the two lower chambers of the heart known as the right and left ventricles.

 Atrioventricular canal defect (AV canal).
 A heart problem that involves several abnormalities of structures inside the heart, including an ASD, VSD, and improperly formed mitral and/or tricuspid valves.

 Because the pressures in the left side of the heart are normally greater than those in the right side of the heart, an opening between the left and right sides of the heart will cause blood to flow from the left side of the heart into the right side.
 This left-to-right shunting causes increased blood flow into the blood vessels of the lungs.
 The increased blood flow in the lungs? blood vessels causes increased pressure in these vessels (pulmonary hypertension).